Categories

 Read This Book . . .

 Welcome to Read this Book, a newsletter where I recommend one book that needs to jump onto your TBR pile!
-This week, I’m recommending a historical fiction novel about one of the most notorious pirates in all of history.
+This week, we’re continuing our series for Women in Translation Month!

 Delighting velocireaders since 2017, Book Riot’s New Release Index will keep you in the know about all the latest books.
-Start your 14-day free trial today.
+New books for days.
+Subscribe today — you won’t be able to read them all, but it’s fun to try!

 That’s it for this week!
 You can find me over on my substack Winchester Ave, over on Instagram @kdwinchester, or on my podcast Read Appalachia.
 As always, feel free to drop me a line at kendra.d.winchester@gmail.com.
 For even MORE bookish content, you can find my articles over on Book Riot.